collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Add, commit, create a message, merge pull request via command line and push to live branch
 * Push follow-on commits to organizational pull request
 * Push follow-on commits to forked repo pull request via HTTP/HTTPS or SSH
+* Close an issue via commit message by using keyword
 * Close pull request via browser
-* Close an issue via commit message by using keyword

-Ways to Deal with a Pull Request
-* Checkout a pull request via GitHub and merge
-* Checkout a pull request locally
-* Run the code

-* Checkout a pull request locally and merge
-* Checkout a pull request locally and ask contributor to make a change to pull request
+* Ask contributor to make a change to pull request
-* Checkout a pull request locally, edit, merge with branch, and push to live branch to GitHub
+* Edit, merge with branch, and push to live branch to GitHub
 * Checkout a pull request locally and push an additional commit to pull request from fork
 * Checkout a pull request locally and push an additional commit to pull request from organizational branch

 Flow chart of possibilities:

-Small change, can merge in browser without running locally (example: typo)

-Need to run locally, but don't need to make a change- go back to browser and merge

 Need to run locally, need to make a change:
 * ask PR author to make change (person's commits automatically go to PR)
 * you make change and push to PR https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork/
 * you make change, merge with intended branch and push to origin (follow instructions, live branch/deployed?)
-Need to run locally, need to resolve merge conflict:
-* resolve in browser
-* resolve locally
-Delete remote and local branches

-- If no change needed locally- merge button (merge options)
 - General process for making a local change, committing, merging and pushing back to GitHub
 - How to keep local code up to date